MohammadSoleimanikia/Codes/BackEnd/DataBase/Postgres/readme.md

 ## 03- querying data:

 ## Project Overview
-This project is a simple Express.js application that interacts with a PostgreSQL database to manage a list of visited countries.
+This project is a simple Express.js application that interacts witc h a PostgreSQL database to manage a list of visited countries.
 Users can view their visited countries and add new countries to their list.

 # Example SQL Queries